 (A) the costs, direct and indirect, for the present and future years related to the charge;

-(B) the department or program which will utilize the charge;
+(B) the department or program that will utilize the charge;

 (D) the impact on existing programs if the charge is not accepted.

-(2) The Governor's approval shall be final unless within 30 days of receipt of the information a member of the Joint Fiscal Committee requests the charge be placed on the agenda of the Joint Fiscal Committee or, when the General Assembly is in session, be held for legislative approval.
+(2) The Governor’s approval shall be final unless within 30 days of receipt of the information a member of the Joint Fiscal Committee requests the charge be placed on the agenda of the Joint Fiscal Committee or, when the General Assembly is in session, be held for legislative approval.
 In the event of such request, the charge shall not be accepted until approved by the Joint Fiscal Committee or the Legislature.
 During the legislative session, the Joint Fiscal Committee shall file a notice with the House Clerk and Senate Secretary for publication in the respective calendars of any charge approval requests that are submitted by the Administration.
 Beginning on July 1, 2012, and every three years thereafter, all web portal fees shall be included in the annual consolidated Executive Branch fee report pursuant to 32 V.S.A. § 605.
 (Added 2005, No. 203 (Adj.
 Sess.), § 1, eff.
 May 30, 2006; amended 2009, No. 146 (Adj.
 Sess.), § B16; 2011, No. 161 (Adj.
 Sess.), § 9, eff.
 May 17, 2012; 2019, No. 49, § 9, eff.
 June 10, 2019.)